Hillview Middle School

 Do you need to contact us?

 If you ever need to contact Hillview, you can refer to the "Teachers and Staff" tab for email addresses.
 You can also contact us at 661-722-9993.
-Our office staff, Mrs. Lisa Sanchez, Mrs. Betty Dyer, and Mrs. Margaret Eskenazi will be happy to assist.
-Mrs. Ashley Thompson, our LVN, can also assist with any health needs.
+Our office staff, Mrs. Lisa Sanchez, Mrs. Rachel Stark, and Mrs. Margaret Eskenazi will be happy to assist.

 Thanks to everyone who donated to our 18-19 Fundraiser!

-Hillview would like to thank EVERYONE that donated to our 16-17 Fall ASB Fundraiser.
-Here is a list of our Platinum, Gold, Silver, and Bronze business partners.
+Hillview would like to thank EVERYONE that donated to our 18-19 Fall ASB Fundraiser.
+Above is a list of our Platinum, Gold, Silver, and Bronze business partners.

 The Great Kindness Challenge is one school week devoted to performing as many acts of kindness as possible, choosing from a 50 item checklist.